transferwise/envoy-api-java/README.md

 The `tools` directory follows https://github.com/envoyproxy/java-control-plane/commits/main/tools as closely as possible.

-1. Update the `API_SHAS` (which are not really just SHAs), either manually looking at the file, or using the `update-sha.sh` script (TODO does this already work?).
+1. Update the `API_SHAS` (which are not really just SHAs): run `update-sha.sh MAJOR.MINOR.PATCH`, paste the end of its output to `API_SHAS`.

 1. Update the proto files using `update-api.sh`.
 This will remove the old `src/main/proto` and fetch a new set of protos.

 1. Bump the library version accoring to `Versioning` above in `gradle.properties`.

 1. Now it should build on CI.
 Can try locally using `./gradlew assemble`, but see GHA workflow for specific steps.

+Note: until we catch up with Envoy head version, slight adjustments might be needed for these scripts, towards matching upstream more closely.